-- A healthy male or female 18 - 65 years of age. - Willing to undergo treatments for pigmentation and/or mild to moderate wrinkles on the face with the PicoSure device. - Understands and accepts obligation not to receive any other procedures on the treatment area through the length of the study. - Understands and accepts the obligation and is logistically able to be present for all visits. - Is willing to comply with all requirements of the study and sign the informed consent document.
+- A healthy male or female 18 - 65 years of age. - Willing to undergo treatments with the SoftWave device.

+- Understands and accepts obligation not to receive any other procedures on the treatment area through the length of the study. - Understands and accepts the obligation and is logically able to be present for all visits. - Is willing to comply with all requirements of the study and sign the informed consent document.